JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 4) Wrap the Docker command from (1) in a shell script that will load the module automatically whenever the hassio_audio container is (re)started.

    The solution discussed below is a crude way to implement this last option.

+**NOTE!**:
+It seems that the new version "**2022.04.1**" of the ```hassio_audio``` PulseAudio container (released around April '22) has improved in that it stopped to spam the journal and downstream logging systems with verbose information messages. **"V2"** of this script will first confirm if the PulseAudio configuration file is still in the original location.
+If yes then it will set the runtime parameters as described below, and restart PulseAudio to allow the new configuration to be used.
+Else it means the newer version of the container is already implemented, and the script will then continue to only load the module to suspend PulseAudio.
+(See the ```journalctl``` command under "Useful Commands" to view the messages currently logged by your implementation).

 ***This method assumes you are running Home Assistant in Docker in a "supervised" configuration***
 (It may also work for implementations running ```hassio```, but I don't have an environment to test and verify this)

+---

 ## Script Functionality